aliyeff07/Project-3/git-steps.md

 ## 4) Enable GitHub Pages
 - Go to your repository on GitHub > Settings > Pages
 - Choose branch: `main` and folder: `/ (root)` or `/docs` accordingly
 - Save.
-Your site will be published at: `https://your-username.github.io/` or `https://your-username.github.io/your-repo` depending on repo name
+For this repository, your site will be published at: `https://aliyeff07.github.io/Project-3` when Pages is enabled for branch `main` (root).

 ## 5) Common development workflow
 ```powershell